looi-wh/ffmpegOverlay/README.md

 - Change it to useGPU = 1
 - Audio and Subtitles will automatically be transconded
 - Script will process twice; once to transcode video using gpu, another to transcode audio with cpu
+- Script will only try to process video only for gpu transcoding
 - Unless you know what you are doing, try using only the default values

 # Features